hassantafreshi/easy-form-builder/readme.txt

 - Mobile-friendly form builder plugin

-- Build Email Template for Email notification
+- Create Email Template for Email notification

 - Easy to embed forms to wordpress page and post